alexocode/talks/espec.md

 - Inspired by Rubys RSpec
 - Not based on ExUnit

+^
-^ExUnit is Elixirs baked-in testing framework
+- ExUnit is Elixirs baked-in testing framework
+- ESpec drop in replacement
-^What does BDD mean?
+- What exactly does "BDD framework" mean?

 ---